 4 types of dissolution wave

-By dissolving a number towards infinity using the 4D Maths equation, we can setup the calculator to operate in a certain way.
+By dissolving a number towards infinity using the 4D Maths equation, we can set up the calculator to operate in a certain way.
 In its most simple configuration, we can choose whether the dimensional number in the calculator is added or subtracted from the total.

 As 4D maths uses effort values to track the number of iterations, we do not consider numbers as a single unit, rather a collection of infinite decimal fraction, that each relate to the origin.
-For this reason we call each calculator setting a line, that is a infinite set of numbers, each of which is unique to the space, time, and dimension, numbers defined at the origin.
+For this reason we call each calculator setting a line, that is an infinite set of numbers, each of which is unique to the space, time, and dimension, numbers defined at the origin.